alexliu0121/Retrieval-Augmented-Question-Answering-System/README.md

 - Exact Match: 52.0
 - F1 Score: 61.4

-## Why I Built This
-I’m fascinated by how retrieval can supercharge language models, so I dove into RAG systems to see what I could create.
-It’s been a blast experimenting with embeddings, FAISS, and prompt tweaks—plus, I learned a ton about balancing accuracy and noise in NLP.

 ## Next Steps
 - Test more prompts.
 - Try other embedding models for better retrieval.